 If you have a mortgage, it's a good idea to have some type of life insurance in place.
 What type of life insurance is right for you depends on your circumstances.
 Take time to consider how much your loved ones might need to cover mortgage repayments if you were to pass away.

 A study from Aviva reveals that just 58% of mortgage holders have life insurance.
-Even fewer have critical illness cover (28%) or income protection (12%), which provide financial support if you are diagnosed with an illness that's covered by the policy, or if you're unable to work 2.
+Even fewer have critical illness cover (28%) or Income Protection Insurance (12%), which provide financial support if you are diagnosed with an illness that's covered by the policy, or if you're unable to work 2.
 Many people believe they can't afford life insurance, but it's possible to get life insurance from just £5 a month, which is less than the cost of two take away coffees.